 I am an Associate Professor of Marketing at HEC Paris.
 I received my PhD in Marketing from Cornell University’s Behavioral Economics and Decision Research Center founded by Nobel Prize Richard Thaler (https://www.bedrcornell.com/).

 Prior to joining HEC, I taught at Cornell University, McGill University, and Virginia Tech University, at both undergraduate and graduate levels.
-At HEC Paris, I teach in the MBA and Executive MBA programs.
+At HEC Paris, I teach in the MBA, Executive MBA, and Executive Education programs.
 I am also the Course Leader of the Marketing Module in the Executive MBA Program.

 My research has been published in top consumer behavior journals, including the Journal of Consumer Research and the Journal of Consumer Psychology, but as well in top psychology journals, including Psychological Science and the Journal of Experimental Social Psychology, in top organizational behavior journals, such as Organizational and Human Decision Processes, and in specialized judgment and decision-making journals, such as the Journal of Behavioral Decision-Making.It has been featured in Forbes France, CBS Radio, HR Magazine, among others.